-- Advise and counsel students and parents about financial aid - Provide students with consumer information, as required by federal regulations - Develop written policies and procedures about the way the school administers FSA programs - Determine students' eligibility for financial aid - Make financial aid awards to students - Adhere to the principle of separation of functions (no single office or individual may authorize payments and disburse FSA funds to students) - In administering financial aid programs, coordinate financial aid activities with those of other school offices - Interact with various outside groups, agencies, associations, and individuals about issues concerning the school's administration of financial aid programs - Monitor students' satisfactory academic progress (SAP) - Maintain school records and student records that document the administration of the financial aid office and provide data for reports - Keep current on changes in laws and regulations to ensure that the school remains in compliance - Assist in reporting program expenditures - Manage and report on activities that involve financial aid funds - Calculate the return of Title IV funds and, if it applies, authorize post-withdrawal disbursements to students
+- Advise and counsel students and parents about financial aid - Provide students with consumer information, as required by federal regulations - Develop written policies and procedures about the way the school administers FSA programs - Determine students' eligibility for financial aid - Make financial aid awards to students - Adhere to the principle of separation of functions (no single office or individual may authorize payments and disburse FSA funds to students) - In administering financial aid programs, coordinate financial aid activities with those of other school offices - Interact with various outside groups, agencies, associations, and individuals about issues concerning the school's administration of financial aid programs - Monitor students' satisfactory academic progress (SAP) - Maintain school records and student records that document the administration of the financial aid office and provide data for reports - Keep current on changes in laws and regulations to ensure that the school remains in compliance - Assist in reporting program expenditures - Manage and report on activities that involve financial aid funds - Calculate the return of Title IV funds and, if it applies, authorize post-withdrawal disbursements to students1

-- Assist in reconciling loan records (for schools in the Direct Loan Program) - Reconcile student financial aid data provided to the business office to ensure all payments have been made, return of FSA funds have been accounted for, and expenditures have been reported - Have a procedure to report any changes to ED about the school's current eligibility status (for example, change in ownership, address, name, officials, thirdparty servicers, etc.) - Perform limited fiscal operations, such as - authorizing payment of FSA funds to student accounts or to students directly - authorizing return of Title IV funds to program accounts and post-withdrawal disbursements to students - notifying a student who owes an overpayment as a result of the student's withdrawal from the school in order for ED or the school to recover the overpayment - notifying ED of the overpayment - coordinating submission of the Fiscal Operations Report and Application to Participate (FISAP) - verifying records that have been updated in COD to ensure subsidized usage limit calculations are accurate for students, per the guidance of DCL GEN-13-13 and the relevant September 25, 2015, electronic announcement. - Provide entrance and exit counseling to Direct Loan borrowers as part of the award and delivery process, and provide exit counseling to FFEL borrowers1 - Provide exit counseling to borrowers of Federal Perkins Loans1
+- Assist in reconciling loan records (for schools in the Direct Loan Program) - Reconcile student financial aid data provided to the business office to ensure all payments have been made, return of FSA funds have been accounted for, and expenditures have been reported - Have a procedure to report any changes to ED about the school's current eligibility status (for example, change in ownership, address, name, officials, thirdparty servicers, etc.) - Perform limited fiscal operations, such as - authorizing payment of FSA funds to student accounts or to students directly - authorizing return of Title IV funds to program accounts and post-withdrawal disbursements to students - notifying a student who owes an overpayment as a result of the student's withdrawal from the school in order for ED or the school to recover the overpayment - notifying ED of the overpayment - coordinating submission of the Fiscal Operations Report and Application to Participate (FISAP) - verifying records that have been updated in COD to ensure subsidized usage limit calculations are accurate for students - Provide entrance and exit counseling to Direct Loan borrowers as part of the award and delivery process

-^{1.} At some schools the business office performs this function.
+1 At some schools the business office does this.